1 Part Course |

 • Interactive discussion with participant-submitted questions

-Redcliffe Training’s CGT course is delivered by a trainer has over 17 years of experience in the investment banking sector, specialising in finance, taxation, and strategic advisory.
+Redcliffe Training’s CGT course is delivered by a trainer who has over 17 years of experience in the investment banking sector, specialising in finance, taxation, and strategic advisory.

 Throughout her consultancy career, she has advised clients on structuring transactions, managing cross-border tax obligations.

-Sara’s approach involves assessing each client’s unique requirements and delivering tailored solutions that address both their immediate and long-term objectives.
+Sara’s approach involves assessing each client’s unique requirements and delivering tailored solutions that address their immediate and long-term objectives.
 She has collaborated with multidisciplinary teams, integrating legal, financial, and operational insights to develop strategies that minimise risk and capitalise on emerging opportunities.

-• Delegates will also gain critical insights into the potential planning challenges and pitfalls arising from the abolition of non-dom status, ensuring they are equipped to advise clients and structure transactions effectively under the latest tax regulations.
+• Delegates will gain critical insights into the potential planning challenges and pitfalls arising from the abolition of non-dom status, ensuring they are equipped to advise clients and structure transactions effectively under the latest tax regulations.

 • Legal and Estate Planning Professionals: Solicitors, estate planners, and wealth managers aiming to stay informed on up-to-date capital gains and inheritance tax regulations, as well as the abolition of non-dom status, to better advise their clients.